IntuitDeveloper/intuit-api-docs/docs/use-cases/creditMemo.md

    }
 ```
 Required fields:
-- id: ID of an existing refundReciept
+- id: ID of an existing Credit Memo

 Variables: